kiriaze/verkada/README.md

 - Update .htaccess and .htpasswd respectively if needed, remember to hash the htpasswd and update username if needed.
 - To deploy to github pages; `git subtree push --prefix dist origin gh-pages`
 	- Might need to change some relative paths from root in regards to the repo name / gh-branch; e.g. assets would be pointing to kiriaze.github.com/verkada as root, so kiriaze.github.com/verkada/assets/css/etc..
+	- so use repo paths; e.g. /repoName/assets/etc.. but only for gh-pages..build a function that swaps em or passes them in depending on whether we're pushing to gh pages?
 ---

 ## License